gabriel403/g403.co/_posts/2012-07-07-blog-intro.md

 - noframework
 - blog
 ---
+###Don't bother, this is from when I was running my own convulted md->html parsing voodoo.

 I thought it was appropriate that the first blog post on my new blog (apart from the changelog) was about how I developed my blog!

 I've been meaning to write my own blog for a while now, I've never been fully happy with Wordpress.
 I was going to try and produce one with [Zend Framework 2](https://github.com/zendframework/zf2/), [node.js](http://nodejs.org/), Python, CouchDB, whatever fancy is currently on my mind.
 Whilst moving my blog between various VPSes, looking for the cheapest and best, I managed to lose my database backups.